 Contact the instructional design team if you have a technological integration question for your online, hybrid, or face-to-face courses.
 See contact information in the sidebar.
 Open a ticket via SchoolDude Incident and select either LMS for learning management system (enrollment or technical issue with Schoology), Online Class (need help with Gradebook, etc), Surveys, or Training from the menu provided.
-The Spring Hill College (SHC) Help Desk is assigning these tickets to the instructional design team.
+The Spring Hill College (SHC) Help Desk is assigning these tickets to us.
 We endeavor to resolve your issues in a timely manner.

 Instructional design (ID) encompasses a wide array of activities to improve human performance, learning, products, processes, and overall return on investments.
 ID includes the use of research, theory, and common sense.
 Instructional designers work closely with organizations and subject matter experts to solve problems, determine needs, improve outcomes, and/or find opportunities through systematic analysis and model-based approaches.
-For example, before producing a learning object, designers will systematically breakdown the skills, subskills, and entry level skills of a learning task for analysis to inform design decisions.
+For example, before producing a learning object, designers will systematically break down the skills, subskills, and entry-level skills of a learning task for analysis to inform design decisions.
 ID includes the full spectrum of analysis, design, development, implementation, and evaluation of a systems approach method.

 Educational Technology Support Specialist: Dwight Spivey (x3878)